-$$Envy(\mathcal{U}) = \frac{1}{n \cdot (n-1)} \sum{u_i, u_j, u_i \neq u_j} envy(u_i, u_j)$$ (31)
+$$Envy(\mathcal{U}) = \frac{1}{n \cdot (n-1)} \sum{u_i, u_j, u_i \neq u_j} envy(u_i, u_j),$$ (31)

-where $envy(u_i, u_i) = max(f(l_i, u_i) - f(l_i, u_i), 0)$.
+where $envy(u_i, u_j) = max(f(l_i, u_i) - f(l_j, u_i), 0)$.
 The lower the value, the fairer the recommendations.

-The two metrics above utilize predicted preferences that are often not consistent with users' true preferences.
-Envy-free fairness based on true preferences requires answering counterfactual questions and is difficult to measure in the offline setting.
-As a complement, some researchers [21] propose a multi-armed bandit-based algorithm to audit envy-free fairness based on true preferences.

-- 4.4.2 Metrics for Counterfactual Fairness (CF).
-Li et al. [59] demonstrate that counterfactual user fairness can be guaranteed when user embeddings are independent of fairness-related attributes.
+4.4.2 Metrics for Counterfactual Fairness (CF).
+Li et al. [55] demonstrate that counterfactual user fairness can be guaranteed when user embeddings are independent of fairness-related attributes.
 Therefore, they use a classifier to predict fairness-related attributes based on user embeddings and use classification measurements to measure counterfactual fairness.
-The classification measurements can be Precision, Recall, AUC, and F1 et al. - 4.4.3 Metrics for Rawlsian Maximin Fairness (RMF).
+The classification measurements can be Precision, Recall, AUC, and F1 et al.

+4.4.3 Metrics for Rawlsian Maximin Fairness (RMF).
 Rawlsian maximin fairness argues that fairness depends on the worst individual or group.
 A simple measurement is the utility of the worst case, but it is vulnerable to noise.
-In order to make the metrics robust, some work [22, 121] uses the average utility of the bottom n% as a measurement.
-The higher the value, the fairer the recommendations. - 4.4.4 Metrics for Maximin-shared Fairness (MSF).
+To make the metrics robust, some work [115] uses the average utility of the bottom n% as a measurement.
+The higher the value, the fairer the recommendations.

+Fig. 3.
+Taxonomy of fairness methods in the recommendation and their position in the recommendation pipeline.

+4.4.4 Metrics for Maximin-shared Fairness (MSF).
 Maximin-shared fairness requires the outcome of each individual to be more than its maximin share.
-A measurement for item maximin-shared fairness is the proportion of individuals satisfying this condition, where the maximin share for every item is a constant value, i.e., the average exposure[75].
-The higher the value, the fairer the recommendations. - 4.4.5 Metrics for Process Fairness (PR).
+A measurement for item maximinshared fairness is the proportion of individuals satisfying this condition, where the maximin share for every item is a constant value, i.e., the average exposure [71].
+The higher the value, the fairer the recommendations.

+4.4.5 Metrics for Process Fairness (PR).
 One criterion of process fairness is that the model should use fair representations.
-A fair representation should be independent of fairness-related attributes, so some work [9, 102] trains a classifier to Manuscript submitted to ACM predict fairness-related attributes of users and items according to their representations.
-Then they use some classification measurements (e.g., precision) to measure the fairness of representations, which are similar to the counterfactual fairness measurements [59].
+A fair representation should be independent of fairness-related attributes, so some work [9, 96] trains a classifier to predict fairness-related attributes of users and items according to their representations.
+Then they use some classification measurements (e.g., precision) to measure the fairness of representations, which are similar to the counterfactual fairness measurements [55].